kr8gz/PlayerStatistics/README.md

 [`config/PlayerStatistics.toml`](src/main/resources/config.toml).
 The file contains comments with additional information on individual settings to guide you through all available options.

+> [!TIP]
-Tip: If your configuration file contains errors that you cannot fix, you can also delete it to let it regenerate from the template.
+> If your configuration file contains errors that you cannot fix,
+> you can also delete it to let it regenerate from the template.

 ### Localization
 Server-side translations are provided for all elements of this mod &mdash;